jamesfalkner/istio-lab-summit-2018/instructions/02-graph-and-tracing.md

 metrics extracted from the Istio data plane and can be used to quickly spot problems and take action.

 Open the Grafana Dashboard:

+Open the Grafana url in Web Browser, get the grafana application url via the console and open it in the browser by adding the following extra path to it `/dashboard/db/istio-dashboard`

+e.g. a typical url will be like `http://grafana-istio-system.176.126.90.91.xip.io/dashboard/db/istio-dashboard`

+(or)

 ```bash
 open "http://$(oc get route grafana -n istio-system --template='{{ .spec.host }}')/dashboard/db/istio-dashboard"